NoroffFEU/development-platforms/src/content/docs/library/React.js/React.js-case-study.md

 - React Native was introduced this year, bringing React's principles to mobile app development, enabling developers to create cross-platform mobile applications using React and native components.

-- In January Facebook unveiled the first version of React Native, enabling cross-platform mobile app development.

 - In the same month, Netflix expressed interest in React, signaling its growing adoption.

 - Airbnb also started using React for web development in early 2015.